 What kind of flowers do you like to receive?

-Tell us about what you’ve been doing to keep busy during lockdown.
+What have you been doing to keep busy during lockdown?

-Any tips for flowers when entertaining at home post-lockdown?
+What are your top tips for flowers when entertaining at home (post lock-down, of course)?

 Quick fire questions:

 Neat or wild arrangements?

 What flower do you love to integrate into your event designs?